-More than Two-Thirds of Federal Employees Require Cloud Access for Work, According to Survey from Government Business Council and Deloitte has been added to your bookmarks.
+More than Two-Thirds of Federal Employees Require Cloud Access for Work, According to Survey from Government Business Council and Deloitte has been added to Bookmarks.

 More than Two-Thirds of Federal Employees Require Cloud Access for Work, According to Survey from Government Business Council and Deloitte